 • Rub this finger gently over your pet’s gums and one or two teeth.

 • Repeat until your pet seems fairly comfortable with this activity.

 • Gradually, introduce a gauze-covered finger and gently scrub the teeth with a circular motion.

-• Then, you can begin to use a toothbrush, either an ultra-soft model designed for people (baby tooth-brushes work well for cats) or a special pet tooth-brush or finger brush, which is a rubber finger covering with a small brush built in at its tip.
+• Then, you can begin to use a toothbrush, either an ultra-soft model designed for people or a special pet tooth-brush or finger brush, which is a rubber finger covering with a small brush built in at its tip.

 Don't forget a yearly dental checkup